leomarlo/voting-registry-contracts/README.md

     }
 ```

 When starting a new voting instance with `bytes votingParams` and `bytes callback`, the voting contract is already specified via `assignedContract[bytes4(callback[0:4])]`.
+If it is not one `CAN` implement a custom revert message.
 This gives a high degree of control.
 In a hypothetical scenario one could use for example a `simple token-weighted majority` for a function `foo` that decides how to allocate funds and for example an `m-out-of-n` for a function `bar` that changes a contract-specific role.

 ### 2. Interface for the Voting Contract